-Distributor No. ____________GL00101
+Distributor No. GL00101

-Distributor ClientName.

-___________________ Client Name
+Distributor Client Name

 Address

 REUTERS ON-LINE S.A.

 REUTERS INVESTOR DISTRIBUTION TERMS AND CONDITIONS

 1. TERM

 1.1 Term.
 The Agreement will take effect on the Effective Date, and, unless terminated earlier as permitted hereunder, will terminate twenty-four (24) months from the first day of the month immediately following the Effective Date (the “Term”).
 Thereafter it shall continue for successive 12 month periods subject to termination by either party giving to the other not less than 3 months notice in writing to expire at the end of the initial Term or any subsequent term.